ThinkEQ/assembly-solutions-ltd/src/pages/product/motorsport-harnesses.md

         In our UK-based factory, we can manufacture motorsport wiring loom and wiring harnesses to your exact specifications.
 Alternatively, we can utilise our experience and work with you to design a product that offers a cost-effective solution.

+        **We’re mad about racing**

+        We love sport here at ASL but we really love this feedback from our customer Brompton “ASL’s fast turnaround, excellent service, quality and customer focus is superb, and with them always looking to grow as a business, it makes my role as a buyer much easier.”

+        **Motorsport Wiring Harness Manufacturer**

+        Our team know that the requirements of an F1 racer will likely look very different from those of a club racer which is why we ensure to find out exactly what you need before we get going.
   - type: column
     column:
       text: |-